-- Undergraduate residence requirement
+- Undergraduate residence requirement policy

-- Four-year graduation agreement
+- Four-year graduation agreement policy

 - Graduation fee

-- Commencement honors
+- Commencement honors policy

-- Graduation honors
+- Graduation honors policy

 - Mailing diplomas

 Upon completion of 95 semester credits toward the bachelors degree, a student is billed a graduation fee.
 This is a one-time fee assessed regardless of whether or not the student chooses to attend the commencement ceremony.
 Students earning a second degree are also assessed the graduation fee.
 The current fee amount is available online.
 There is an additional charge for the keepsake cap, gown, and hood for those attending the ceremony.

 Commencement honors determine which students may wear an honor cord, also known as a fourragère, during commencement exercises.
 Commencement honors are noted beside students’ names in commencement programs.

 Diplomas are mailed approximately six weeks after the ending date of the semester of graduation, to the current legal (home) address on the university computer system unless the Office of Records and Registration has been notified differently.
-All indebtedness to the university must be cleared before a diploma will be released.